Table 23: Respiratory Agents - Inhaled

 - diagnosis of asthma, COPD, or EIB; and

-- an inadequate response, adverse reaction, or contraindication to inhaled albuterol solution; and
+- inadequate response, adverse reaction, or contraindication to inhaled albuterol solution; and

 - one of the following: